Root Canal Surgery Questions and Answers

 The tooth being treated with a root canal will also require a large filling to fill the hole drilled by the dentist.
 It may also require a dental crown.
 Dental crowns are needed in cases where the tooth sustains heavy biting force such as a molar or premolar, or is heavily restored, or has a crack.
 Therefore, you should plan for the dental filling and/or dental crown.

 If you or someone you know has a chipped or damaged tooth, or believe it is infected, come to Ideal Endodontics today!
 Our team of professional and caring staff are experienced in performing root canals and can help your teeth regain their health!
 To speak with one of our specialists, contact our office today.
-Visit us online or simply call us to book an appointment.
+Visit us online or simply contact us to book an appointment.